Transfer of business activity, residence and others

 To prove this circumstance, a detailed list of the goods to be imported must be provided, indicating their estimated value and, at least approximately, the date of acquisition.

-The request for customs exemption and VAT exemption will be made in the import declaration (DUA) itself without any prior application being necessary.
+The request for customs exemption and VAT exemption will be made in the import declaration (SAD) itself, without any prior request being necessary.
 In box 37.2 of said declaration, the codes 101 for the VAT exemption, 303 for the IGIC and C01 for the customs exemption must be recorded.

 The definitive importation from a third country to Spain (EU) of the goods must be carried out within a period of twelve months from the date on which the interested party has established normal residence in the customs territory of the European Union.